Sad7Dayz/NodeJs/README.md

 ## Swagger API Documentation
 - Why?
 Automatically generate API documentation for better usability.
 - How?
-Use swagger-jsdoc and swagger-ui-express to set up Swagger in Express.
+Use swagger-ui-express to set up Swagger in Express.